Challenge Community Services Logo - Mobile Version

 • Have NDIS funding, or we can help you obtain it

-If you are aged between 18 and 65 and have an intellectual disability or have suffered a brain injury, you can join one of our community activities.
-We can also help you with managing your money and budgeting.
+If you are aged between 18 and 65 and have an NDIS package, you can join one of our community activities.
+We can also help you with managing your money and budgeting, attending appointments and other general support.

 Scroll to Top